ivonunes/plumekit/docs/start/tutorial.md

 #     + 20260101120000_create_bookmarks
 ```

-The `Migrator` records what has run in a `schema_migrations` ledger, so re-running is
-a no-op.
-See [Migrations](../migrations.md) for altering tables, rollbacks and
+The `Migrator` records what has run in a `schema_migrations` ledger, so re-running is a no-op.
+See [Migrations](../migrations.md) for altering tables, rollbacks and seeders.
-seeders.

 ## 3. A page, split across view files

-PlumeKit's view layer is **Plume**: `.plume` templates that compile to render
-functions your handlers call.
-Split views across files: a shared **layout** plus one
+PlumeKit's view layer is **Plume**: `.plume` templates that compile to render functions your handlers call.
+Views are split across files: a shared **layout** plus one file per page.

+### The layout

-file per page.
-The scaffold already set up `Views/Layout.plume` as the page shell,
-where `@slot` is the hole a page's content fills:
+The scaffold already set up `Views/Layout.plume` as the page shell, where `@slot` is the hole a page's content fills:

 ```plume
 @component Layout(title: String) {<!doctype html>